-Registered in Sweden which is not the most privacy-friendly country, PrivateVPN shouldn’t scare you off.
-The main reason for that is absolute anonymity.
+Registered in Sweden, PrivateVPN provides absolute online anonymity.
 The only information you need to provide when signing up for this VPN service is a valid email address and a password.
 There’s also an option to pay using cryptocurrencies.

 Your security doesn’t end with registration alone.
-Your connection to a VPN server is secured by military-grade AES-256 encryption, which is virtually unbreakable.
-In addition, service has a built-in IPv6 and DNS leak protection, which you can toggle from the app settings.
+Your connection to the VPN server is secured by military-grade AES-256 encryption, which is virtually unbreakable.
+In addition, the service has a built-in IPv6 and DNS leak protection, which you can toggle from the app settings.

 PrivateVPN also proved great for torrenting and bypassing Netflix’s geographic restrictions.
 So streaming TV shows and movies while you’re abroad works well.

 However, PrivateVPN has some downsides as well.
-For example, it has the smallest network of servers on the list – only 150+ server locations in 60+ countries which might be an issue for some.
+For example, it has the smallest network of servers on the list – only 150+ server locations in 60+.
+Nevertheless, they are able to provide some of the best speeds.

 - Great speeds